howardwu/awesome-aleo/README.md

 ### Identity

+- [Nemean](https://github.com/AleoHQ/nemean) - A CLI and SDK for custodians and engineers to interact with the Aleo network
-- [Pine Street Labs](https://www.aleo.org/post/aleo-grants-pine-street-labs) - Nemean, an identity wallet SDK library
+    - [Pine Street Labs](https://www.aleo.org/post/aleo-grants-pine-street-labs) - Aleo grantee fireside chat

 ### Gaming